 Conditions of release

-You can start accessing some of your super while you’re still working, once you’ve reached your preservation age, in the form of an income stream.
-But, if you want to withdraw your super as a cash lump sum, you need to also meet a condition of release.
+You can start accessing some of your super while you’re still working, once you’ve reached your ‘preservation age’, in the form of an income stream.
+However, in order to withdraw your super as a cash lump sum, you need to also meet a condition of release.

-Conditions of release that allow you to receive lump sums from your super include:
+Conditions of release that allow you to receive a lump sum (you can access your total super balance or a partial amount) from your super include:

 - Reaching your preservation age and fully retiring